Whole-House Water Filtration in Rainbow, CA.

-Whole-House Filtration for Rainbow homes, done by licensed San Diego County technicians.
+Whole-House Filtration for Rainbow homes, done by experienced San Diego County technicians.
+A whole house water filter treats the water where it enters the home, so every shower, tap, and appliance runs on filtered water instead of just the kitchen sink.
 San Diego water is a blend of Colorado River and State Water Project sources, treated with chloramine rather than plain chlorine.
-Standard carbon filters won't break down chloramine.

 Most Rainbow properties draw from private wells in the agricultural aquifer running through Rainbow Valley, and that water carries a combination of iron, hardness, sediment, and occasional sulfur.
 A whole-house filtration system here starts with sediment pre-filtration, then addresses iron and sulfur, then conditions for hardness, all housed in 304 stainless steel tanks that hold up to the temperature swings between hot summers and cold winter nights at this elevation.
 Municipal customers on Rainbow Municipal Water District supply still deal with hard water that benefits from the same whole-house treatment approach.
 Every setup starts with the free in-home test to know exactly what the well or tap is producing before any equipment is selected.